jinh98/houseprice/README.md

 # and does not disclose any information about Sky View Suites
 # as this is a mere example of basic idea of the model.

+# This model is to evaluate if a suite is above or below average
+# price based on input features such as suite area, floor, rooms,
+# kitchen, etc.

 # Author: Jin Cong Huang

 # imports